inducer/lecture-tube/README.md

 # LectureWeb

-A JavaScript web player and a bunch of scripts and recipes to helps you post lecture videos (with both room video and screen capture) to the web.
+A JavaScript web player and a bunch of scripts and recipes to helps you post lecture videos (with synchronized room video and screen capture) to the web.

 [Demo](http://www.cims.nyu.edu/~kloeckner/hpc12-video/upload/html/player.html?descriptor=metadata/2012-09-05.json)